Are You Bilingual?

 The Language You Speak and Think

-A piece of pretty handy advice: You see, even without knowing the science, my English teacher knew that learning a language is not only about speaking it but also about what was going on behind the scenes.
+A piece of pretty handy advice: You see, even without knowing the scientific facts, my English teacher knew that learning a language is not only about speaking it but also about what was going on behind the scenes.

 According to linguists, every language has at least two primary purposes.
-Firstly, it is the interpersonal communication (expressing something), and secondly, it is the cognition (thinking or meaning something).
-Bilingualism is, in this case, not only the ability to speak other languages but also the ability to think and create unique structures in that language, hence paraphrasing your mother language into English (or your other language) is not enough.
+Firstly, it is the interpersonal communication (expressing something).
+Secondly, it is the cognition (thinking or meaning something).
+Bilingualism is, in this case, not only the ability to speak other languages but also the ability to think and create unique structures in that language.
+Paraphrasing your mother language into English (or your other language) is not enough.